 ESA is playing a leading role in the implementation of space debris mitigation measures.

-ESA has also re-orbited all GEO spacecraft controlled by the Agency (several of them well before the existence of any international guidelines).
+ESA has also reorbited all GEO satellites controlled by the Agency (several of them well before the existence of any international guidelines).

-Furthermore, since the mid-1990s, ESA has performed collision avoidance for their LEO spacecraft.
+Furthermore, since the mid-1990s, ESA has performed collision avoidance for their LEO satellites.